If you’re in the WordPress industry and want to make money through affiliate marketing, I have the perfect list for you.

-SiteGround – life changer for me… I made $8,000 in January 2017 and am expecting to make at least $80k this year just through SiteGround.
+SiteGround – life changer for me… I made $80k in 2017 and $120k in 2018 just through SiteGround.
 I highly contribute this to showing people 26 different Facebook polls where SiteGround was ranked #1 (screenshots below).
-It’s $50 – $125 per sale depending on the tier you reach each month, $150 per sale if you start making 31+ sales/month and SiteGround contacts you.
-I endorse SiteGround because it’s easy to sell… they were the #1 rated WordPress host in this Facebook poll.
-You can read my SiteGround hosting review to see why I love them.
+It’s $50 – $150 per sale depending on the tier you reach each month, $150 per sale if you start making 31+ sales/month (you should contact their affiliate manager and be selling some higher priced plans other than their StartUp plan). $160/sale if you hit around 81+ sales/month.
+Read my SiteGround review to get marketing materials.
 11 sales/month will make you $13k/year.
 21 sales/month and some of you can quit your job making 31.5k/year.
-Excellent speed, support, and they will migrate you for free.
+Excellent speed, support, security, and they’ll migrate you for free.

-Even though other hosting affiliates like WP Engine offer flat $200 commissions, SiteGround is respected in the WordPress community (and #1 in most Facebook polls) so you will have higher conversions and lower cancellations (plus you’re building loyalty with readers by referring them to the best host).
-Read my Siteground affiliate review if you want the full details and tips on promoting them.
+Even though other hosting affiliates like WP Engine offer flat $200 commissions, SiteGround is highly respected in the WordPress community (and #1 in most Facebook polls) so you will likely have higher conversions and lower cancellations – even if you have to climb a tier.
+They raised the regular price but their promotional price is affordable and you can get it for 3 years.